 TIME WHILE UNEMPLOYED

 You’re unemployed.
 At last, you finally have some free time to come and go as you please.
-You can truly let go of all your workplace stresses and enjoy life.
+You can truly let go of all your work stresses and enjoy life.
 Travel and exploration is a possibility.
 Right?

 Well, that would be the case except for one thing.
 You’ve likely occupied with finding your next job.
 You spend your days sending resumes, scheduling interviews, re-writing the resume.
 Good times for sure.

 And while the free time being unemployed provides is great, it’s just not the time most of us feel comfortable spending any money since our next pay date is likey unknown.

 THE GOLDEN EXCEPTION

 Except for when we do know.
 This is what we might refer to as a golden time in life.
 The time when you’ve secured a new job but have not yet started.
 You’re not tied down to employment but you almost certainly have a paycheck in your near future.
 This time period can vary significantly but it’s usually between one week and a month by my estimates.

 If there was ever a time to celebrate it’s in these two to four week period of employment limbo.

 Here’s what I’m saying: Savor this time.
 It’s doesn’t typically happen so frequently in life for most of us.
 The time where you’re unencumbered by the constraints of current employment, yet secure in your career and financial future with a signed offer letter.
 Do all you can to stretch this time out as much as possible.
 If there was ever a time to celebrate it’s in this two to four weeks employment limbo.